- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Fresh, fragrant, and fanciful New England flower fields and farms are just one of this region’s many charms!
-One of the rewards for making it through the often brutal winter is the promise of the New England flower fields and farms that paint the landscape bright and beautiful.
+One of the rewards for making it through the often brutal New England winter is the promise of the coming blooms that paint the landscape bright and beautiful.

 What says spring better than stepping into a New England flower field and taking in a deep breath of that heady floral fragrance?
 What speaks of those late summer days more than traipsing through a golden sunflower field at a Pick Your Own flower farm in New England?